Magma (character): Fear Itself

 After Dani is summoned to Hel by Hela during an attack by the Draumar, Amara and the rest of the New Mutants go looking for her.
 They seek help from Magik, who points them to a spell that can get the team to Hel.
-Cypher performs the spell but accidentally transports the team to Mephisto's hell.
-While there, Mephisto takes a special interest in Amara.
-Sunspot attempts to attack him when he won't leave the team alone, but Amara intervenes.
-Impressed by Amara's display of power, Mephisto apologizes and offers to help the team in exchange for a single date with her.
-The other members of the team advise against the deal, but Amara accepts.
-With a flick of his wrist, the team are teleported to Hel.
+Cypher performs the spell, but accidentally transports the team to Mephisto's hell.
+While there, Mephisto takes a special interest in Magma.
+Impressed by Magma's power, Mephisto offers to help the team in exchange for a single date with her, which she later obliges to.

-Arriving in Hel, Sunspot is upset Amara made a deal with the devil when they come across a battle outside Hela's palace between the undead and the Draumar.
-After finding Dani and Hela, the New Mutants drive back the Draumar and Hela transports the team back to Utopia.